 December 19, 2013.
 Romanian Peasant Museum might be closed down

 The Environment Ministry initiated a bill stipulating the merger of MTR (the Romanian Peasant Museum) and the Village Museum, and the transfer of the former's building and land to the Antipa Museum of Natural Science.
-PM Victor Ponta support the decision, while the new Minister of Culture Gigel Stirbu and President Traian Basescu oppose it.
-By alina Grigoras, Nine O'Clock, December 18, 2013.
+PM Victor Ponta supports the decision, while the new Minister of Culture Gigel Stirbu and President Traian Basescu oppose it.
+By Alina Grigoras, Nine O'Clock, December 18, 2013.

 April 14, 2011.
 A new very good English-Romanian and Romanian-English dictionary can be found at http://bab.la, as part of a polyglot dictionary.

 March 25, 2010.
 Now you have quick access to all the "recipes with pics" I have posted so far.
 I have posted the text-only version of these recipes on the Romanian Recipes and Wines page.
 March 26, 2010.
 I have also removed many outdated links, and added a few more.
 Go to the Romanian Recipes and Wines page.